 Swedish companies with shares admitted to trading on a regulated market in Sweden, including the NASDAQ OMX Stockholm Exchange (the "OMX"), are subject to the Swedish Corporate Governance Code (the "Swedish Code").
 This is a codification of "best practices" for Swedish listed companies based on Swedish practices and circumstances.
 The Swedish Code follows a "comply or disclose" approach; its recommendations are not binding on companies but if its recommendations are not complied with, the deviation must be explained.
 A non-Swedish company listed in Sweden can elect to either apply the Swedish Code or the corresponding local rules and codes where the company's shares have their primary listing or where the company is headquartered.
 As a Delaware corporation with its primary listing on the NYSE, the Company has elected to apply U.S. corporate governance rules and standards.
-These U.S. rules and standards are described in the "Corporate Governance" section beginning on page 84 of the Company's 2014 Annual Report on Form 10-K. In addition, this Proxy Statement provides detailed information on various subjects covered by the Swedish Code.
+These U.S. rules and standards are described in the "Corporate Governance" section beginning on page 88 of the Company's Annual Report for the fiscal year ended December 31, 2015.
+In addition, this Proxy Statement provides detailed information on various subjects covered by the Swedish Code.